Skip to content

 Currently Published Build

-You can check which version of your site is currently live by navigating to the Deployments table, at the base of the Atlas App’s Environment Details page, and looking for a version that is marked as Live Live tag on Atlas builds
+You can check which version of your site is currently live by navigating to the Deployments table, at the base of the Headless Platform app’s Environment Details page, and looking for a version that is marked as Live Live tag on Headless Platform builds

 Cancelling a Build Process